How to integrate Serpapi MCP with OpenAI Agents SDK

 Introduction

 This guide walks you through connecting Serpapi to the OpenAI Agents SDK using the Composio tool router.
-By the end, you'll have a working Serpapi agent that can find latest job postings for python developers, show recent stock news for apple inc, list concerts happening in new york this week, compare ebay prices for nintendo switch through natural language commands.
+By the end, you'll have a working Serpapi agent that can find latest job postings for python developers, show recent stock news for apple inc, list concerts happening in new york this week through natural language commands.

 This guide will help you understand how to give your OpenAI Agents SDK agent real control over a Serpapi account through Composio's Serpapi MCP server.